mulin-ahu/mulin-ahu.github.io/_pages/about.md

 Associate Professor, School of Computer Science and Technology, Anhui University

 I received my Ph.D. degree from the University of Science and Technology of China in April 2021.
 My research interests include LLM reasoning, parameter-efficient fine-tuning, and natural language processing and so on.
-I have published over 30 papers in highly regarded conferences and journals such as ACL, WWW, EMNLP, and TBD.
+I have published over 30 papers in highly regarded conferences and journals such as ACL, WWW, EMNLP, IEEE Transactions on Artificial Intelligence, IEEE Transactions on Computational Social Systems, IEEE Transactions on Consumer Electronics, and IEEE Transactions on Big Data.
 I serve on the Program Committee of several top-tier conferences, including NeurlPS, ACL, EMNLP, NAACL, AAAI, and SIGIR.

 Research Interests
 ======